thomsterenborg/my-first-app/README.md

 # This is my very first React app.
 It's an exercise for Winc Academy.
-Got a boilerplate from the Academy but alomst all from the actual code is mine!
+Got a boilerplate from the Academy but alomst all from the actual code is mine.
+This was my very first time working with React.